 Getting in Touch With a Lawyer

 Your employment status should never suffer because of a workplace injury.
-Whether you were fired while out on workers’ compensation, or simply worried your employment is coming to an end because of your time away from work, it’s best to get in touch with a work injury lawyer.
+Whether you were fired while out on workers’ compensation, or simply worried your employment is coming to an end because of your time away from work, it’s best to get in touch with a work injury lawyer from our friends at Law Offices of Franks, Koenig & Neuwelt, today.